pedroo-csproj/pedroo-csproj/README.md

 # Hello There

-I'm a backend developer at [Agência Digi](https://www.digi.ag/) where I create microservices with NestJS to help companies in their incentive campaigns, and also CTO of my own blog [pedroo_csproj archives](https://pedroo-csproj-blog-client.herokuapp.com/).
+I'm a senior sofwtare engineer at [Lakea](https://lakea.io/) where I develop the ecosystem of next-generation blockchain games helping the studios and publishers to get inside to the web3 and metaverse.

 ## Backend
 I enjoy to learn new backend technologies (sometimes frontend) and software architecture, and the technologies that I currently work is:
-- *Programming Languages*: C#, JavaScript, TypeScript;
+- *Programming Languages*: C#, JavaScript, TypeScript, Go;
-- *Frameworks*: Asp .Net, NestJS;
+- *Frameworks*: Asp .Net, Node.JS, NestJS, Angular, ReactJS;
-- *Databases*: SQL Server, MySQL, PostgreSQL, MongoDB, SQLite;
+- *Databases*: SQL Server, MySQL, PostgreSQL, MongoDB, SQLite, Redis;
-- *Cloud Plataforms*: Azure;
+- *Cloud Plataforms*: Azure, AWS;
 - *Containers Management*: Docker, Docker-Compose;
 - *Containers Orchestration*: Kubernetes;
 - *Infrastructure as a Code*: Terraform;
+- *Message Queue Services*: RabbitMQ.

 ## Get in Touch
 - [Twitter](https://twitter.com/pedroo_csproj);